No slams, but Machado, Padres end Astros’ 8-game win streak

 Machado scored from first on rookie Jake Cronenworth’s double in the fifth for a 4-1 lead.
 Cronenworth scored on Jurickson Profar’s sacrifice fly in the fourth.

+“We’ve got a group of men that are acting like they’re teenage boys and best friends in a neighborhood and just playing baseball,” Tingler said.
+“Today we just drew it up in the dirt.
+In a way, that kind of fits the DNA of who we are.”

 The Astros closed the gap against San Diego’s bullpen.
-Taylor Jones and Myles Straw hit consecutive doubles off Craig Stammen in the sixth and Kyle Tucker hit an RBI single with two out sin the seventh off Cal Quantrill.
+Taylor Jones and Myles Straw hit consecutive doubles off Craig Stammen in the sixth, and Kyle Tucker hit an RBI single with two out in the seventh off Cal Quantrill.

-Javy Guerra (1-0) struck out three in 2 1/3 hitless innings for the win.
-Emilio Pagán pitched the ninth for his first save.

-Padres starter Garrett Richards lasted just two innings after throwing 64 pitches but managed to get out of a bases-loaded jam in each inning relatively unscathed.
+Richards last just two innings after throwing 64 pitches, but he managed to get out of a bases-loaded jam in each inning relatively unscathed.

 Richards allowed hits to the first three batters he faced, including an RBI single by Carlos Correa.
-He got two outs and then walked Kyle Tucker to load the bases before striking out Taylor Jones to end the first.
+He got two outs and then walked Tucker to load the bases before striking out Taylor Jones to end the first.

 Richards loaded the bases in the second with a single and two walks with one out before striking out Correa and Josh Reddick.

-McCullers gave up four runs and seven hits, struck out two and walked two.
+McCullers gave up four runs and seven hits in five innings.

 TRAINER’S ROOM

 Padres: Placed LHP Drew Pomeranz on the 10-day injured list with a strained left shoulder, retroactive to Wednesday.
 To take his spot, RHP Luis Perdomo was recalled from the alternate training site.
 Pomeranz’s injury is the latest for a bullpen that had been projected as the team’s major strength.
-Among the several injured relievers are closer Kirby Yates, out with an inflamed right elbow.
+Among several injured relievers is closer Kirby Yates, out with an inflamed right elbow.
 Yates had an MLB-high 41 saves last year.

 UP NEXT